 The company quickly gained a reputation for innovative, quality farm products.
 In 1950, Behlen broadened the company’s focus and expanded their products by offering grain bins and dryers, as well as a self-framing building system known as S-Span.

-In 1969, Behlen was sold to the Wickes Corporation, and in 1982, TR Raimondo, current Chairman and Coach, joined the company as the General Manager.
+In 1969, Behlen was sold to the Wickes Corporation, and in 1982, TR Raimondo, joined the company as the General Manager.
 Following a major change in the grain industry in 1984, TR led a management buy-out and returned the company to local ownership that is still in place today.